-- 16. For any variety to be capable of protection it must first be clearly defined.
-Only after a variety has been defined can it be finally examined for fulfilment of the DUS criteria required for protection.
-All Acts of the UPOV Convention have established that a variety is defined by its characteristics and that those characteristics are therefore the basis on which a variety can be examined for DUS. - 17.
-The 1991 Act of the UPOV Convention makes this clear by stating in Article 1(vi) that a variety is a plant grouping that can be "defined by the expression of the characteristics resulting from a given genotype or combination of genotypes" and can be "distinguished from any other plant grouping by the expression of at least one of the said characteristics." - 18.
-In addition to their use in defining a variety, characteristics are the basis for examining distinctness, uniformity and stability. - 19.
-In the 1961/72 and 1978 Acts of the UPOV Convention, Article 6(1)(a) specifies that distinctness is established by a variety being "clearly distinguishable by one or more important characteristics," while Article 6(1)(d) requires it to be stable in its "essential characteristics."
+For any variety to be capable of protection it must first be clearly defined.
+Only after a 16. variety has been defined can it be finally examined for fulfillment of the DUS criteria required for protection.
+All Acts of the UPOV Convention have established that a variety is defined by its characteristics and that those characteristics are therefore the basis on which a variety can be examined for DUS.

+17. The 1991 Act of the UPOV Convention makes this clear by stating in Article 1(vi) that a variety is a plant grouping that can be "defined by the expression of the characteristics resulting from a given genotype or combination of genotypes" and can be "distinguished from any other plant grouping by the expression of at least one of the said characteristics."

+In addition to their use in defining a variety, characteristics are the basis for examining 18. distinctness, uniformity and stability.

+19. In the 1961/72 and 1978 Acts of the UPOV Convention, Article 6(1)(a) specifies that distinctness is established by a variety being "clearly distinguishable by one or more important characteristics," while Article 6(1)(d) requires it to be stable in its "essential characteristics."
 Although the term characteristic is not specified in the criteria for uniformity, it is clearly implied that the uniformity requirement relates to the characteristics of the variety, given that they are the basis for distinctness and stability.

-- 20. In the 1991 Act of the UPOV Convention, Article 8 states that uniformity is assessed on the basis of a variety being "sufficiently uniform in its relevant characteristics," and Article 9 states that a variety is "deemed to be stable if its relevant characteristics remain unchanged after repeated propagation or, in the case of a particular cycle of propagation, at the end of each such cycle."
-The requirement in Article 1(vi) that a variety "can be distinguished from any other plant grouping by the expression of at least one of the said characteristics" means that a variety must be distinguishable by characteristics. - 21.
-Chapter 4, "Characteristics Used in DUS Testing," considers the various aspects of characteristics for their use in DUS testing.
+20. In the 1991 Act of the UPOV Convention, Article 8 states that uniformity is assessed on the basis of a variety being "sufficiently uniform in its relevant characteristics," and Article 9 states that a variety is "deemed to be stable if its relevant characteristics remain unchanged after repeated propagation or, in the case of a particular cycle of propagation, at the end of each such cycle."
+Although the criteria for distinctness (Article 7) do not require a variety to be clearly distinguishable using characteristics alone, tThe requirement in Article 1(vi) that a variety "can be distinguished from any other plant grouping by the expression of at least one of the said characteristics" means that a variety must, at least, be distinguishable by characteristics.
+Any possible use of aspects other than characteristics in examining distinctness under the 1991 Act of the UPOV Convention will be considered in TGP/12, "Non-Traditional Characteristics and Methods for DUS Testing."